Forrest Fenn's Treasure Map and Search Area

 This makes it hard to narrow down a search area specifically due to the fact Forrest Fenn owned a capable airplane and probably flew it to hide his treasure chest.
 It leaves the Fenn's treasure search map wide open to possibilities and possible chest locations.

 About Scrapbook Thirteen This is Forrest Fenn’s scrapbook number thirteen.
 Forrest shared this note on Dal Neitzel’s website in February of 2013.
-You can find the original scrapbook post at this link here: Scrapbook Thirteen.
-Forrest Fenn occasionally shares favorite memories, moments, and reminisces with Dal Neitzel through these scrapbooks who then shares them with …Read More
+You can find the original scrapbook post at this link here: (offline) Scrapbook Thirteen.
+Forrest Fenn occasionally shares favorite memories, moments, and reminisces with Dal Neitzel through these scrapbooks who then shares them …Read More